-The effects of dexrazoxane were evaluated in experimental models.
+The effects of dexrazoxane have been evaluated in experimental models.

-At the time of submission of the application for orphan designation, no clinical trials in patients with anthracycline extravasation were initiated.
+At the time of submission of the application for orphan designation, no clinical trials in patients with anthracycline extravasation had been initiated.

 Dexrazoxane was not marketed anywhere worldwide for treatment of anthracycline extravasation, at the time of submission.

 Orphan designation of dexrazoxane was granted in the United States for treatment of anthracycline extravasation during chemotherapy in 2004.
 Dexrazoxane has been authorised in the United States for the treatment of extravasation resulting from intravenous anthracycline chemotherapy since 2007.